 A strong caucus is expected to lobby for the group—sportsmen like Chavit Singson, Peping Cojuangco, Ronnie Puno, Manny Pacquiao and Jun Santiago, among others.
 Many congressmen breed gamecocks and gamble a lot.
 National Artist Anding Roces, who has chronicled life in the cockpit, could be expected to write the group’s manifesto.

 The entry of alyansa is one of the good news in the party-list scene.
 We heard the community of artists—writers, painters, composers and others—has applied for membership.
 They claim MalacaƱang has marginalized them.
-They claim under-representation in the boards of the Cultural Center of the Philippines and the National Commission for Culture and the Arts as well as the Appeals Committee in the Palace.
+They claim under-representation in the boards of the

 The Comelec commissioners, some senators, opinion writers and other kibitzers find the Alyansa move amusing and the fact that more than 250 groups have applied for accreditation.
 They should re-read the Party-List Act which says that the state shall promote representation for marginalized and underrepresented Pinoys who could contribute to the drafting and passage of laws that will benefit the nation.